Leadership Preparation, Flexible Options

 Where can your degree take you?

-With a doctoral degree in special education from UNC, you’ll be prepared to assume leadership positions in colleges, universities, agencies, businesses, government entities, and public and private schools.
+With a doctoral degree in special education from UNC, you’ll be prepared to assume leadership positions in colleges, universities, agencies, businesses, government entities and public/private schools.
 You can also publish your research work in professional journals and hold leadership positions in professional organizations.

 Ready for what's next?
 Here's what you need to know.